 Some of the world’s most expensive handbags: a $3.8 million purse made by The House of Mouawad in Dubai that’s adorned with more than 4,000 colorless diamonds and a $1.9 million Hermes Birkin bag.

 Women own an average of 10 handbags and spend an average of $148 on a handbag “splurge,” according to a ShopSmart poll.
 Keep more cash in your purse by comparison-shopping online and in outlet stores.
+For more tips, read our story on Finding Designer Accessories at Deep Discounts.

 A $665 price tag on Gucci jeans and $225 for Sevens proves some shoppers are willing to go to great lengths for fashion.
 But these designer items are grossly overpriced.
 According to The Wall Street Journal, it costs about $50 to make True Religion’s best-selling jeans, Super T Jeans, but the wholesale price reaches $152 and the average retail price is inflated to $335.
 If you’re intent on going designer, check out Flash Sales: A Guide to Designer Jeans Online.